Master's studies

 After graduation, you can pursue a Master's programme, which opens plenty of new opportunities in science-related postions both in Finland and internationally.

-Students admitted to the Bachelor’s Programme in Science have the right, without a separate application, to continue in one of the nine MSc programmes of the Faculty after completion of the BSc degree.
+Students admitted to the Bachelor’s Programme in Science have the right, without a separate application, to continue in one of nine MSc programmes at the Faculty in Science after completing the bachelor's degree.
 These programmes cover the full range of modern natural sciences from pure math to chemistry and are, with the exception of the specialisation lines, taught in English.

 Each MSc programme has its prerequisite requirements for entrance, and the choice of the BSc study track determines which MSc programme the student will be able to continue in.

-The study counsellors will aid the student during the first and second years of studies in setting up a personal curriculum that ensures entrance to the desired MSc programme.
+The academic mentors will aid the student during the first and second years of studies in setting up a personal study plan that ensures entrance to the desired MSc programme.
 In most cases, several options can be kept open until the third year.
-For instance, a student choosing the physics study track will be able to continue in at least the Atmospheric Sciences, Particle Physics and Astrophysical Sciences and Materials Research programmes.
+For instance, a student choosing the physics study track will be able to continue in at least the Materials Research, Meteorology, Atmospheric Sciences and Climate-System Sciences and Particle Physics and Astrophysical Sciences programmes.
 Courses offered in the third year of the BSc programme serve as an introduction to these MSc programmes, and the student can make their choice after taking these courses.

-Check out the information below to see to which master you can continue from each study track.
-Some MSc programmes might require some specific courses, more detailed information can be found in the Studies service
+Below you can find some possibilities to which master's programmes you can continue from each study track.
+Some MSc programmes require some specific courses.This detailed information can be found in the Studies Service.

 Mathematics and statistics